abdo-abaco/Behavioral_Cloning/README.md

 The Project
 ---
 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
+* Build, a convolution neural network in Keras that predicts steering angles from images
+* Train and validate the model with a training and validation set
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
+* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+* Summarize the results with this written report

 Setup Requirements